dippy2214/Web-Swing-Mechanic/README.md

 which took them outwards from the wall and felt very unintuitive, which was fixed by making the grapple function through a maximum distance from the grapple point which it constrained the player to.

+### 🏁 Conclusions And Reflections
+This project was very fun, although it was the least time consuming of my three modules in the first term of third year.
+Graphics took a lot more of my time because it was quite difficult and content heavy, so despite being small this project was a nice break.
+I do wish I had more time to spend on it in the end, because there was a lot more I felt I could do.

+In hindsight I think it would have been more fun to have the player swing on a vertical axis, with maybe a small force towards the walls.
+I think I got caught up on the realistic maths and missed that something a bit simpler would make the game more fun.
+It would have been fun to add those other features the spider man games have like the zip to get back to the ground and a launch to get into the air, to make the movement more fluid.

+But all in all I view this as a success, not least because I passed the module easily.
+Learning about Unreal Engine was a great experience, and I think these skills will carry forward nicely to my future.